meteor/meteor/content/testing.md

 There are a few things to note here.
 Firstly, we've imported from the Mocha and Factory packages, which are special packages that we can only use in test mode.
 Of course this test file will only be executed in test mode also!

-Secondly, we've used [Mocha's API](https://mochajs.org) as well as [Chai's assertions](http://chaijs.com/api/assert/) to define a test suite, and define a test that checks that `createdAt` gets set on a todo that the factory creates.
+Secondly, we've used [Mocha's API](https://mochajs.org) as well as [Chai's assertions](http://chaijs.com/api/assert/) to define a test suite and define a test that checks that `createdAt` gets set on a todo that the factory creates.

 ### Adding a test driver